batako/react-native-skia-sprite-animator/README.md

 What it demonstrates:

 - `useSpriteEditor` powering frame CRUD, selection, clipboard, undo/redo, metadata editing, and template-aware import/export.
-- Real-time playback by piping live editor state into `SpriteAnimator`, including seek, pause, and speed scaling.
+- Real-time playback by piping live editor state into your preview runtime, including seek, pause, and speed scaling.
 - Export/import panel that previews the spriteStorage JSON (DefaultSpriteTemplate) used everywhere.
 - Local persistence backed by `spriteStorage` (`saveSprite`, `loadSprite`, `listSprites`, `deleteSprite`).
 - `SpriteEditUtils` on the Skia canvas (grid overlays, hit-testing, selection bounds) so geometry helpers are shown in context.